 You could see why these companies are trending right now.
 If you are feeling left out already, Big N companies are what we already know.
 Funny how the internet makes the same thing seem different.
 We end up trying to know what we already knew.
 Big N companies are the most notable technology companies you can think of.
 At this point, Google, Facebook, Twitter, Microsoft, etc. might have crossed your mind.
-You are right, they are the "Big N" companies.
+You are right, they are the Big N companies.
 There are at least 500 of them, also called the 500 fortune companies.

-"Big N" companies and FAANG are not the same, but there is a mix here.
+Big N companies and FAANG are not the same, but there is a mix here.
 Out of the 500 fortune companies, FAANG stood out the most.
 This is because of their stocks.
-They have the most well-known and best-performing tech stocks, and they are just five in numbers; FB, AMZN, AAPL, Netflix, and GOOG owned by Facebook, Amazon, Apple, Netflix, and Alphabet respectively.
+They have the most well-known and best-performing tech stocks, and they are just five in number; FB, AMZN, AAPL, Netflix, and GOOG owned by Facebook, Amazon, Apple, Netflix, and Alphabet respectively.
 It is believed that investors grouped these companies into one acronym to capture the collective impact they have on the market.